RobotsAndPencils/Astro/README.md

 ### Security

-`KeychainAccess` provides secure access to the Keychain.
-It is based on previously security audited code at Robots & Pencils and is preferred over 3rd party libraries.
+`KeychainAccess` provides the app access to a device's Keychain store.
 Usage is fairly straightforward, as part of an account, you can place strings (or data) for a key into the Keychain and then recover those values later.
 This makes it a good way to securely store a specific user's password or tokens for reuse in the app.
 For more details on what else you can store, check out the KeychainAccessSpec.swift file.

 ```
 // Instantiate the keychain access using a unique account identifier to house your key/values